 04 of 07

-Accounting for appliances varies by the types of rooms you're supplying power to.
+Calculating appliance loads varies by the types of rooms you're supplying power to.
 For example, if the subpanel will supply a remodeled kitchen, you'll need to account for a minimum of two small appliance circuits, at 1,500 watts each.
-Another category of appliances are those "fastened in place," such as a dishwasher, water heater, food disposer or attic fan.
+Another category of appliances are those "fastened in place," such as a dishwasher, water heater, food disposer, or attic fan.

 Once all appliance wattages are totaled, multiply by 1 if there are fewer than four fixed appliances; multiply by 0.75 if there are four or more appliances.
 This does not include the small appliance circuits, which are circuits feeding receptacles for plugging in portable appliances.

-Finally, you may have to add 25% of the largest motor load to the wattage total (with some exceptions).
+Finally, you may have to add 25 percent of the largest motor load to the wattage total (with some exceptions).
 This is additional wattage to meet the extra load large motors need when starting up.Continue to 5 of 7 below.

 05 of 07